Spinach and feta pie

 - Heat the frying pan with a bit of olive oil and butter then add half of the spinach.
 Move the spinach around in the frying pan for about a minute and once it has wilted add the remaining spinach.
 Stir frequently.

-- Cover your worktop with a 50cm piece of greaseproof paper (shiny side up), which has been greased well with olive oil.
-Scrunch the paper up and then lay it back out flat.
+- Cover your worktop with a 50cm piece of greaseproof paper (shiny side up).
+Scrunch the paper up and then lay it out flat.
+Grease well with olive oil.
 Working quickly, arrange four sheets of filo pastry in a square, making sure that the inner edges slightly overlap.
 Drizzle a little olive oil over the pastry sheets before sprinkling with cayenne pepper.
 Repeat this process until you have three layers of pastry.

 - The spinach should have wilted by now.
 If it's very wet, drain it in a colander then add it to the egg mixture and grate in half of the nutmeg.
-Taste and adjust the seasoning if necessary.
+Mix well, taste and adjust the seasoning if necessary.

-- Pick up the greaseproof paper that the pastry is sitting on and transfer it to the frying pan (or cake tin in my case) so that the edges hang over.
-Push the pastry into the sides of the pan (don't worry, filo is stronger than it looks) then pour in the egg mixture.
+- Pick up the greaseproof paper that the pastry is sitting on and transfer it to the frying pan (or cake tin in my case) so that the edges hang over the sides.
+Push the pastry into the sides of the pan (don't worry, filo is stronger than it looks) then pour in the filling.
 Fold the sides of the pastry into the middle to seal the pie and put the frying pan back on the heat for a few minutes.